 Read the City of Canning Heritage Strategy here.

-In accordance with the Heritage of Western Australia Act 1990, local governments compile and maintain inventories of places with cultural heritage significance, now known as Local Government Surveys (formerly the Municipal Heritage Inventories).
-Local Government Surveys record information for the places of heritage significance, serve as a source of information for the community and inform the local government’s decision making.
+In accordance with the Heritage of Western Australia Act 1990, local governments compile and maintain inventories of places with cultural heritage significance, now known as Local Heritage Surveys (formerly the Municipal Heritage Inventories (MHI).
+Local Heritage Surveys (LHS) record information for the places of heritage significance, serve as a source of information for the community and inform the local government’s decision making.

-The 2017 MHI document can be viewed here.
+The 2022 Local Heritage Survey document can be viewed here.

-The City of Canning Heritage List was adopted by Council in September 2018, and is undergoing revision in 2022.
-The Heritage List provides various levels of statutory protection for Management Category 1, 2 and 3 heritage places included in the Municipal Heritage Inventory.
+The City Heritage List was adopted by Council in June 2022.
+The Heritage List provides various levels of statutory protection for Management Category 1, 2 and 3 heritage places included in the Local Heritage Survey.
 If a place is included on the Heritage List, a development application must be submitted to the City prior to a building permit application or demolition application for any works to the heritage place.